If you bought a car using finance between 2007 and 2024 you could be owed compensation.

 What is mis-sold car finance?

-If you bought a car using Car Finance/Motor Finance/PCP then you could be due a compensation payout.
+If you bought a car using Hire Purchase (HP) or Personal Contract Purchase (PCP) then you could be due compensation.

-Have you been a victim?
-Direct Redress can help you
+Have you been a victim of mis-sold car finance?
+We can help you.

-You could be eligible for a claim if you have been a victim of any of the following:
+You could be eligible for a claim if:

-The FCA has paused the investigation of motor finance complaints (from the usual 8-week deadline) and this may continue until on or after 4th December 2025 whilst they examine the issue of car finance sales that involved commissions.
-We can still submit a complaint on your behalf but may not receive a response until after the FCA has completed its review.
+The FCA has paused the investigation of motor finance complaints until after the 31st May 2026.
+We can still submit a claim on your behalf but you may not receive a response until after the consultation period has ended.

 How do I claim?